dy/dy.github.com/_posts/2013-01-17-Prophet-s-problem.md

 ---
 layout: post
-title: Prophet’s problem
+title: Prophetâ€™s problem
 published: true
 category: blog
 tags: [programming, life]
 language: english
 ---
-When you can predict too much, interest of your life’s moment looses.
-It’s like when you can predict TV show events.
+When you can predict too much, interest of your lifeâ€™s moment looses.
+Itâ€™s like when you can predict TV show events.
 It becomes booring.
-That’s actually interest of TV show.
-And my main goal with english – get enough qualified to understand any new feed.
+Thatâ€™s actually interest of TV show.
+And my main goal with english â€“ get enough qualified to understand any new feed.